Kd0ve/blog/content/post/active-directory/index.md

 ![You need to go into the settings of your virtual machine to change this.](image.png)

-You need to go into the settings of your virtual machine to change this.

 I also installed PimpMyKali onto the Kali box to add some extra features that will be used.

 The tools you will need present on your Kali box are: